josephdpurcell/how-to-remove-invasive-plants/presentations/2025-01-27-IGC/content.md

 #### Register

-Fill out the [Dept. of Land Stewardship](https://www.indy.gov/activity/land-stewardship) form by listing
+Fill out the [Dept. of Land Stewardship](https://www.indy.gov/activity/land-stewardship) form

 At least 70% native and maintained according to guide